 In “Widows,” she’s the beloved pet of Viola Davis, who is comforted by the dog after the death of her criminal husband, Liam Neeson.
 The dog has a bigger acting job here, being threatened by the crime boss/politician played by Brian Tyree Henry in a tense scene and sniffing out a huge plot twist.

-BEST ANIMALS ACTING AS OTHER ANIMALS: Real dogs as Corellian Hounds in “Solo: A Star Wars Story”
+BEST DOGS ACTING AS VICIOUS SPACE BEASTS: “Solo: A Star Wars Story”

 There were real dogs (two dobermans and two Northern Inuits) in those suits as the fearsome Corellian hounds in this “Star Wars” film.